internetoftim/build-with-ag2/external_repo_guide.md

     Please follow this format:

     ```markdown
-    - <Your Project Name with linke to your repo>: <A one-sentence description of your project>
+    - <Your Project Name with links to your repo>: <A one-sentence description of your project>
     ```
 We will review your changes and repo and merge them as soon as possible.